boltdesignsystem/bolt/apps/bolt-site/content/20-docs/30-components/Buttons.md

 ### Avoid overusing buttons

 The best use for a button is at the end of a form, or in a prominent area of the page such as a hero band.
 Avoid using too many buttons; if you need to include two calls to action in a single band, use a button group instead.
-If you have multiple calls to action on a page (e.g. a bunch of cards), default to a text-link style instead.
+If you have multiple calls to action on a page (e.g. a bunch of cards), default to a `text` style button instead.

 ## Examples